 Child custody cases have significant consequences for families.
 The choices you make regarding legal counsel can influence whether you will have rights to your child.
-When dealing with this type of dispute, it is always best to work with a skilled attorney.
+When dealing with this type of dispute, it may be beneficial to work with a skilled child custody attorney.

 You will likely have to pay for quality legal representation, but the exact cost of a child custody lawyer in Connecticut varies.
 Most attorneys charge an hourly rate, in addition to requiring that you pay a retainer fee before they take the case.
-It is crucial that you understand the expected payment structure when you hire a lawyer.
+It is crucial that you understand the expected payment structure when you hire an attorney.

-The cost of a child custody lawyer ultimately depends on how much work will be required to resolve the case.
+A child custody lawyer’s cost ultimately depends on how much work will be required to resolve the case.
 Consequently, many attorneys charge an hourly fee.
 In Connecticut, this fee on average might be anywhere from $300 to $500.
 Attorneys bill their clients for the time they spend on any tasks associated with their case, including gathering and reviewing evidence, deposing witnesses, corresponding with the client and the opposing party.

 Attorneys who use a retainer fee system typically request that money in advance.
 The retainer covers a certain period of time, and when that period ends, the client will need to pay a replenishment retainer.
-It is difficult to estimate the amount of money an individual will have to pay for a child custody lawyer because every case is different.
+It is difficult to estimate the amount of money an individual will have to pay for a lawyer in Connecticut because every child custody case is different.
 However, parents should meet with their attorneys to discuss the specifics of their pricing structure.

-In addition to paying a custody lawyer’s hourly rate, there are certain court fees associated with pursuing a custody case.
+In addition to paying a child custody attorney’s hourly rate, there are certain court fees associated with pursuing a custody case.
 For example, you may need to pay filing fees and marshal fees for serving the initial paperwork and subpoenas.

 Some child custody cases require doctors or therapists to provide their expert opinions on the case.
 In situations such as these, there will be expert fees.
 Additionally, if the judge orders you or your child to participate in therapy, you will have to pay for those sessions separately from legal fees.